-The draft regulation mentions: "(4a) European Digital Innovation Hubs shall have substantial overall autonomy to define their organisation, composition, and working methods" and "(11b) A consortium of legal entities may be selected as European Digital Innovation Hubs following the provision in Article 197.2(c) of the Financial Regulation that allows entities which do not have legal personality under the applicable national law to participate in calls for proposals, provided that their representatives have the capacity to undertake legal obligations on behalf of the entities and that the entities offer guarantees for the protection of the financial interests of the Union equivalent to those offered by legal persons."
+The draft regulation mentions: "(4a) European Digital Innovation Hubs shall have substantial overall autonomy to define their organisation, composition, and working methods" and "(11b) A consortium of legal entities may be selected as European Digital Innovation Hubs [...]."

 While EDIHs are free to define their organisation, composition, and governance structure, they should cover at least the technology side and the business development side, and be capable of doing effective outreach.
 They should also have appropriate links to companies and/or public sector organisations.
-At the core of the EDIH there is normally a research & technology organisation (RTO)9 or university lab offering technology services.
-They often work in collaboration with partners whose expertise lies in business development/public sector innovation or training in order to provide innovation services as well as with partners (such as for example chambers of commerce, clusters, industry associations, the Enterprise Europe Network, incubators, EIT KIC or others)10.
+At the core of the EDIH there is normally a research & technology organisation (RTO) or university lab offering technology services.
+They often work in collaboration with partners whose expertise lies in business development/public sector innovation or training in order to provide innovation services as well as with partners (such as for example chambers of commerce, clusters, industry associations, the Enterprise Europe Network (EEN), incubators, EIT KIC, vocational training centers or others).
 EEN could help find investors / finance providers, while a regional cluster could help companies tap into international markets.
-Links with incubators/accelerators might be useful to involve start-ups in the ecosystem, and industry associations to understand requirements and future needs.
-EIT KIC or clusters could even be the basis of an EDIH, if they are willing and able to fulfil the tasks that an EDIH needs to carry out.
+Links with incubators/accelerators might be useful to involve start-ups in the ecosystem, and industry associations to understand requirements and future needs and digital suppliers.
+EIT KIC or clusters could also be the basis of an EDIH, if they are willing and able to fulfil the tasks that an EDIH needs to carry out.

 In order to benefit from DEP funding, the European Digital Innovation Hubs may create a consortium of legal entities; their collaboration may be governed by a consortium agreement or similar.
-An EDIH should have a local presence, they are however allowed to partner with organisations from other regions for the purpose of creating a well-balanced and effective consortium.
+For the moment there is no obligation to create a dedicated legal entity.
+An EDIH should have a local presence, but it is allowed to partner with organisations from other regions for the purpose of creating a well-balanced and effective consortium.